lukaszfiszer/drag-n-crop/README.md

 A jQuery plugin for croping images by dragging, inspired by Facebook cover photo.

 It aims to be minimalistic and very easy to use for the end-user.
-It allows to crop only one dimension of the image.
-A typical usecase is to crop photos into the same ratio.
+It allows to crop the image only in one dimension (no zooming!).
+A typical usecase would be to crop rectangular images into squares.
 If you search for a more advanced croping plugin, there are some [other](https://github.com/tapmodo/Jcrop) [plugins](http://odyniec.net/projects/imgareaselect/) available.

 Quick demo
 -------------